 Your employer should have a written grievance procedure that tells you what to do and what happens at each stage of the process.

-A: Yes you should do this.
+Yes you should do this.
 You do not have to call it a grievance but you do have to write it down and send it to your employer.
-An email is fine too.
+An email is fine too but remember to keep a copy of what you send.

 Your employer will run the meeting.
 They’ll normally go through the grievance and give you the chance to comment.
 You can bring supporting documents if you want.